pmb0/nestjs-tsx-views/README.md

 - Fast, since the JSX/TSX files do not have to be transpiled on-the-fly with every request
 - Separate NestJS modules can use their own views directories (see [multi module example](https://github.com/pmb0/nestjs-tsx-views/blob/master/example/multiple-modules))
 - Works with compiled files (`.js` / `node`) and uncompiled files (`.tsx` / `ts-node`, `ts-jest`, ...)
+- Supports execution of GraphQL queries from JSX components

 # Table of contents <!-- omit in toc -->